Glaucoma Fellowship

-The fellow will assist in pediatric glaucoma clinical and surgical care under the mentorship of Dr. Klifto and the Division of Pediatric & Strabismus Surgery’s Michelle Go, MD, MS. Training takes place primarily at the UNC Kittner Eye Center, with state-of-the-art equipment and electronic medical record.
-The glaucoma fellow will be trained in the diagnostic modalities of gonioscopy, optic disc evaluation and visual field and nerve fiber layer interpretation.
+The fellow will assist in pediatric glaucoma clinical and surgical care under the mentorship of Dr. Klifto and the Division of Pediatric & Strabismus Surgery’s Michelle Go, MD, MS. Glaucoma fellowship training includes the diagnostic modalities of gonioscopy, optic disc evaluation and visual field and nerve fiber layer interpretation.

-Surgical training will include trabeculectomy with MMC (with and without the Ex-PRESS Glaucoma Filtration Device), glaucoma drainage implants (Ahmed, Baerveldt and ClearPath), cyclophotocoagulation, combined glaucoma and cataract surgery, complex cataract surgery (small pupil, posterior synechiae, pseudoexfoliation, trauma), iris repairs, and minimally invasive glaucoma surgery including, but not limited to, Kahook Dual Blade, Trabectome, iStent, and Hydrus implants.
-In addition, the fellow will become proficient in laser trabeculoplasty, laser peripheral iridotomy and argon laser peripheral iridoplasty.
+Surgical training will include trabeculectomy with MMC (with and without the Ex-PRESS Glaucoma Filtration Device), glaucoma drainage implants (Ahmed, Baerveldt and ClearPath), cyclophotocoagulation, combined glaucoma and cataract surgery, complex cataract surgery (small pupil, posterior synechiae, pseudoexfoliation, trauma) and iris repairs.
+Our minimally invasive glaucoma procedural training includes, but is not limited to, Kahook Dual Blade, Trabectome, iStent, and Hydrus implants.
+In addition, our program trains fellows in achieving proficiency in laser trabeculoplasty, laser peripheral iridotomy and argon laser peripheral iridoplasty.

-The typical one-year fellowship consists of seeing consultation patients with full-time faculty and participating in their surgeries.
-The fellow will also spend up to one-half day per week supervising residents in a glaucoma and urgent care clinic and will rotate seeing consults with residents.
+The typical one-year fellowship consists of seeing consultation patients with our glaucoma faculty experts and participating in their surgeries.
+The fellow also spends up to one-half day per week supervising and teaching residents in a glaucoma and urgent care clinic, rotates seeing consults with residents, as an extension of rotating as attending faculty-on-call.

 Weekly Grand Rounds in the Ophthalmology Department are held Wednesday mornings and consist of presentations of interesting cases by residents and fellows with discussion among faculty.
 The glaucoma fellow will meet on a regular basis with glaucoma faculty and rotating residents to discuss interesting topics and/or journal club articles.
 Glaucoma Service Rounds are held twice monthly.